Ten Bourbon terms you should know to upgrade your whiskey conversation

 Honey Hole: a liquor store selling prized bourbon bottles at a retail or near retail price.
 They are often located on the outskirts of urban areas.

-Honey barrel: it is the ideal barrel for bourbon.
+Honey barrel: the ideal/best barrel for bourbon.

 Fake tan: a deeper color in bourbon is always a desired trait.
 Some say, there are distillers who give their bottle a “fake tan”.
 Adding artificial caramel coloring is completely banned, however some still believe it is done.